 There is a wide dose range depending on the indication.
-The selected dose of methotrexate, and the folic acid regimen, will be tailored to the individual patient and decided by the specialist.
-The usual starting dose is 10 mg - 15 mg orally once weekly.
+The selected dose of methotrexate and the folic acid regimen will be tailored to the individual patient and decided by the specialist.
+The usual starting dose is 2.5 - 10mg orally once weekly.
 The dose titration period must be prescribed by the initiating specialist.